thrly/scry/README.md

 ## setup

-Clone and install with `pipx install scry`
+Clone and install with `pipx install .`

 ## use